puremourning/vimspector/README.md

 * Prompt Buffers - There are [`:VimspectorEval`](#console)
   and [`:VimspectorWatch`](#watches)

-There is no workaroud for the lack of baloons; you'll just have to use `:VimspectorEval` or `:VimspectorWatch`, or switch to Vim.
+There is no workaroud for the lack of balloons; you'll just have to use `:VimspectorEval` or `:VimspectorWatch`, or switch to Vim.

 ## Language dependencies